MetPX/sarracenia/doc/Admin.rst

 user, the configuration files are placed under ~/.config/sarra/, with the defaults under default.conf, and the configurations for components under directories named after each component.
 In the component directories, Configuration files have the .conf suffix.
-User roles are set with the roles option in configuration files.
-Possible roles are: source and subscriber.
+User roles are set with the *roles* option in configuration files.
+Possible *roles* are: source and subscriber.
-The full credential informations for the users are held in file credentials.conf.
+The full user credentials are placed in file credentials.conf.

 ..note::
   FIXME: ... replaced missing users.conf(7) man page with role option in main config.